MOSHE & THE ISSUES

 The education of all Americans is critical to shaping the minds of future generations, preparing people of any age for a career or trade, teaching the tools necessary for students to become self-learners, and enlightening our citizens and residents about the world and all aspects of America's success as a leader in the global community.
 We must recognize that while we have built world-class schools from elementary through graduate school throughout the USA, the Internet and new technologies are changing the face of education.
 We must adapt to this new education system, and implement change in all communities, all locations, and all ethnic and socio-economic groups.

-The Green Party supports equal access to high-quality education, and sharp increases in financial aid for college students.
+The Green Party supports equal access to high-quality education and sharp increases in financial aid for college students.

-A great challenge facing the people of the United States is to educate ourselves to build a just, sustainable, humane and democratic future, and to become responsible and effective citizens of the local and global communities we share.
-Greens believe every child deserves a public education that fosters critical and holistic thought, and provides the breadth and depth of learning necessary to become an active citizen and a constructive member of our society.
+A great challenge facing the people of the United States is to educate ourselves to build a just, sustainable, humane, and democratic future, and to become responsible and effective citizens of the local and global communities we share.
+Greens believe every child deserves a public education that fosters critical and holistic thought and provides the breadth and depth of learning necessary to become an active citizen and a constructive member of our society.
 We do not believe our public school system, as it presently operates, helps us reach that goal.

 Today, America’s public school system faces a different set of challenges.
 For the first time in this country’s history, students of color represent the majority of the PK-12 public education student body.
 Additionally, now more than half of all school children are classified as “low income.”
 Even more critical is the fact that now nearly 35 percent of all public school students have some specific learning disability and are receiving special education services.
 Given these factors, in order for America’s schools to truly become effective in teaching our students to think critically and to respond to life challenges, districts, schools and teachers must develop a new consciousness toward students that includes cultural competency, the understanding of the impact of poverty on school performance, asset-based engagement and how to create stable, nurturing school environments that will help students thrive and succeed.